 Many businesses require travel during the workday, whether to client locations or on short errands around town.
-During these trips, employees can encounter accidents and other mishaps, which may happen in a company-owned vehicle or in their personal vehicle.
-Unfortunately, many of the consequences of these driving mishaps can negatively impact the company that employs them.
-However, there are ways to alleviate the company liability involved with owning company vehicles by establishing safety protocols and obtaining the right insurance.
+During these trips, employees can encounter accidents and other mishaps in company-owned vehicles or in their personal vehicles.

 Developing Safety Protocols

-When employees are allowed to drive company vehicles, it is imperative that employers develop a safety program that communicates the popery operating and safety procedures that they must follow.
-Some important rules to include are:
+When employees are allowed to drive company vehicles, it is important that employers establish a safety program that communicates the proper operating and safety procedures they must follow.

 - Avoid using cell phones during vehicle operation unless using a hands-free device.